rju/architecture-evaluation-tool/README.md

 * snapshot version https://maui.se.informatik.uni-kiel.de/repo/se/snapshot
 * release versions https://maui.se.informatik.uni-kiel.de/repo/se/releases/ (when they come available)

+## Dependencies

+Tested with:
+* maven 3.5.4, 3.6.0
+* Java 8 (oracle version) does not compile with Java 9 or higher
+* Eclipse Oxygen

+Operating systems:
+* Ubuntu 16.04, 17.10, 18.04, 18.10
+* MacOS

+**Note:** There have been reports that it does not compile on Windows using the Windows Linux Subsystem.

 ## Compiling the tool yourself

 The **architecture evaluation tool** uses maven as build system.
 To compile the plugins